imincik/geospatial-nix/README.md

 # A geospatial packages repository and environment

-**WARNING: this project is safe to be used, but things are in active development.
-Incompatible changes without any notice can occur at any time !**

 **Geospatial NIX** provides weekly updated geospatial packages and tools built on top of latest stable Nixpkgs branch for creating isolated and reproducible geospatial environments.